MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 | Columbia Gas | Gas only | Merrimack Valley, Brockton area |

-Your heat pump rebate is administered by whichever utility serves your electric or gas account at the installation address.
+In practice, your heat pump rebate is administered by whichever utility serves your electric or gas account at the installation address.
 If you live in a Cape Light Compact town, your rebate flows through Cape Light.
 If you live in Boston, it flows through Eversource.
-Contractor applications and payment processing route through that specific utility, even though the rebate amounts and rules are uniform.
+Contractor applications and payment processing route through that specific utility, and timelines can vary between them during busy retrofit seasons even though rebate amounts and rules are uniform.

 Municipal light plant exception: If you are served by a municipal light plant (such as Concord, Belmont, Wellesley, or Reading), you are not part of MassSave.
 Many municipal utilities run their own heat pump programs with different amounts and rules.
 Check your municipal utility's website for details.